-2.4.5 Webasto heater, optional equipment (diesel fuel)
+2.4.4 Webasto heater, optional equipment (diesel fuel)

-The heater is connected directly to a separate IOL diesel fuel tank located in the helm storage box.
-It draws cool air from the area under the helm, and releases hot air at the base of the windows and under the helm.
-It can be overheated or damaged if air vents are blocked (see figure below)
+The heater is installed below the starboard helm, and is connected directly to a separate IOL diesel fuel tank located in the storage below the portside pulpit.
+It draws cool air under the helm, and releases hot air at the base of the windows and below the helm (see figure).
+It can be overheated or damaged if air vents are blocked.

-Do not plug or block any air outlets and inlets of the heater system!
-This can be a cause of fire when the heater is in use.
-Always fill the tank outside of the boat (see chapter 4.16).
+Do not plug or block any air outlets and inlets of the heater system.
+It can cause fire when the heater is in use.
+Always fill the diesel tank outside of the boat (refer chapter 4.16).
 Read the Webasto owner's manual carefully as it includes further instructions and warnings.
-Anytec recommends checking all the air and fuel connections for leaks each season.
+Anytec recommends checking all the air and fuel connections for leaks each season..